The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/mentor-oh-7900-plaza-blvd.md

 categories = ["Pizza Time Theatre"]
 +++

-**Mentor, OH (7900 Plaza Blvd)** was a Pizza Time Theatre which opened in June 1982 with a {{< wiki-link "Cyberamics Balcony Stage" >}}.
-It should not be confused with {{< wiki-link "Mentor, OH (8000 Plaza Blvd)" >}}, which is the current Chuck E. Cheese's location that opened on July 20th, 1998 with a 1-Stage and is still open to this day.
-This location, alongside Akron,{{< wiki-link "Huntington Beach, CA (15511 Edwards St)" >}}, Boardman, and another unknown store would be previewed in a video showcasing the 1986 SPT Remodel Program benefits.
+**Mentor, OH (7900 Plaza Blvd)** was a Pizza Time Theatre which opened in June 1982 with a [Cyberamics Balcony Stage].
+It should not be confused with [Mentor, OH (8000 Plaza Blvd)], which is the current Chuck E. Cheese's location that opened on July 20th, 1998 with a 1-Stage and is still open to this day.
+This location, alongside Akron,[Huntington Beach, CA (15511 Edwards St)], Boardman, and another unknown store would be previewed in a video showcasing the 1986 SPT Remodel Program benefits.
 Mentor would eventually become one of 5 Pizza Time Theatres to be rebranded as Marc's Funtime Pizza Palace.
 It was located in the Erie Commons Shopping Mall.

 ## History